scarlett0018/User-Interaction-Database-System/README.md

-# Project2_Report
+# User Interaction Database System

 ## Overview

-Project2_Report is a database-driven application designed to handle user interactions such as registration, post management, and interaction tracking.
+User Interaction Database System is a database-driven application designed to handle user interactions such as registration, post management, and interaction tracking.
 The application includes features for user verification, post creation, and detailed user actions with a focus on data integrity and transaction management.

 ## Features